firesex/vibrator/README.md

 The program and its sources are released under the GNU GPLv3 (see the LICENSE file).

+The font used is "Cartoonist Hand", created by ShyFonts and released under [http://www.fontsquirrel.com/license/SF-Cartoonist-Hand](ShyFonts font license).

 All the used images of girls have been created by OpenClips and released under the CC0 (Creative Commons public domain): http://pixabay.com/en/users/OpenClips/